Root number of the twists of an elliptic curve: Behaviour of the local root number

 \subsection{Local root number of a quadratic twist}

-If $p\not=2,3$ a simple formula gives the local root number of an elliptic curve $E$ according to the type of its reduction: \begin{propo} (\cite[Proposition 2]{Rohr}) Let $p\geq5$ be a rational prime, and let $E/\Q_p$ be an elliptic curve given by the Weierstrass equation where $a,b\in\Z$ are not both zero.
+For $p\not=2,3$ a simple formula gives the local root number of an elliptic curve $E$ according to the type of its reduction: \begin{propo} (\cite[Proposition 2]{Rohr}) Let $p\geq5$ be a rational prime, and let $E/\Q_p$ be an elliptic curve given by the Weierstrass equation $E:y^2=x^3+ax+b,$ where $(a,b)\in\Z^2\setminus(0,0)$.
 Then

 \end{propo}